Netherlands By Train

 - European Sleeper: Only European Sleeper trains, international

 - When calling, you’ll hear a menu in Dutch.
-Select extension ‘5’ for services in English and then ‘1’ to book the Thalys or ‘2’ to book other trains.
-NS International can book trains in various European countries (€7.50 booking fee, with a maximum of €22.50 per order; 2 reservations per call allowed).
-You have to pay for reservations made over the phone with a Visa or MasterCard credit card.
+Select extension ‘5’ for services in English.
+NS International can book trains in various European countries (€7.50 booking fee per person, with a maximum of €22.50 per order; 2 reservations per call allowed or 1 consecutive journey).
+Reservations made over the phone can be paid with iDEAL, Mastercard, Visa, American Express, Bancontact, or Klarna Debit Risk.
 The reservations ticket will be sent to you by email.
-You can also pick up your reservations at an NS International ticket desk or at a self-service machine.
-Just go to a Dutch train station with an NS International desk with your booking code.
+Via a link in the email you can load it into the NS International app or print it.

 An explanation of how each booking platform works can be found here: How do I book my reservations